Circumscribed scleroderma L94.0

 Mainly the trunk (58%), lower extremities (24%), upper extremities (12%) or head (6%) are affected.
 Mucosal changes are rarely present.
 The perimammillary and genitoanal regions are characteristically omitted.
 If the female breast is affected, the areolar parts remain free.
 They can bulge out like hernias if the surrounding area is affected.

 Alveolysis may occur in cases of circumscribed scelroderma in the area of the oral mucosa or the gums.
 In most cases involving the oral mucosa, this is a topical continuation of cutaneous scleroderma.
-The same is found in the female genital area.
+The same can be found in the female genital area.
 Circumscribed scelroderma on the penile mucosa has been described.
 However, a reliable differentiation from lichen sclerosus et atrophicus may be difficult.

 The absence of lesions at sites where apocrine glands are located is conspicuous.
 Occasionally, muscles (myosclerosis - or muscle atrophy) and fasciae are affected.